 Using our example of the Web Developer in Chicago, here is a sample of what LinkedIn Salary tool also tells us by industry:

 Once you collect these main 6 factors for each job, you should be able to use one of the salary tools above to thoroughly get an idea of what your company should be paying its team members.
 A compa ratio takes into account several of these factors to help you figure out a salary range.
 Learn more about compa ratio.

 From Our HR Expert: How I Do A Salary Comparison

-Doing a salary comparison, or a “compensation analysis” in fancy terms, is something that clients in my personal consulting business ask me to do frequently for their small business’s roles.
+Doing a salary comparison, or a “compensation analysis” in HR terms, is something that clients in my personal consulting business ask me to do frequently for their small business’ roles.
 Usually, it is for a potential hire, but sometimes it is for a current employee.

 In order to do this, I need the following from my client: